 Unassembled Anet A8 parts.

 The Prusa i3 is part of the RepRap (replicating rapid prototyper) project whose initial aim was to develop a low-cost 3D printer able to replicate most of its components using 3D printing.
 Since its debut in 2005, hundreds of international contributors have joined the project to keep upgrading and optimizing 3D printing for everyone.

 The blueprints are open source and patent-free.
 Hence, many manufacturers “cloned” and rebranded the Prusa i3.
 Josef Prusa is part of the business too and selling 3D printers under his own brand, Prusa Research.

 What about low-cost Kickstarter 3D printers?

 Some Kickstarter and Indiegogo projects advertise 3D printers at crazy low prices, sometimes under $100!
 Many of those 3D printer Kickstarter projects have proven to be scams...
 See below some of the top 3D printer fails on crowdfunding platforms!

 Top cheap Kickstarter 3D printer fails

 3D printer startups tend to promise amazing products through expensive marketing campaigns to get as many pledges as they can.
-This is not an unusual goal, but when too much effort is put into advertising there is not much left for logistics, if the business model is not well prepared.
+This is not an unusual goal, but when too much effort is put into advertising there is not much left for logistics, especially if the business model is not well prepared.